aolayeye/Bikesharing_Analytics_With_Tableau/README.md

 # bikesharing
 ## Overview
 The objective of the bikesharing analysis is to determine whether a bikesharing venture will be successful.
-We would create tableau visualization from  New Yrk bikesharing data to amswer questions such as:
+We would create tableau visualization from  New York bikesharing data to amswer questions such as:
 - how many bike trips were recorded during the month of August?
 - what is the number of short-term customers and annual subscribers?
 - what is the demographics of bike riders in New York?